Planning-Inspectorate/appeal-planning-decision/packages/forms-web-app/src/dynamic-forms/docs/has-lpaq-journey.md

 ## Consultation responses and representations

-- boolean `/representations/` Did you receive representations from members of the public or other parties?
+- boolean `/representations/` Did you receive representations from members of the public or other parties about the original application?
 - multi-file-upload `/upload-representations/` Upload the representations

 ```js